-From massive deliveries of steel and aluminum needed to build the military’s newest ships and aircraft to landing gear brakes to items as small as semiconductors, supply chain shortages or delays have upended the plans of defense firms of all sizes.
+From massive deliveries of steel and aluminum needed to build the U.S. military’s newest ships and aircraft to landing gear brakes to items as small as semiconductors, supply chain shortages or delays have upended the plans of defense firms of all sizes.

 Much of the nation’s broader attention on supply chains has focused on the rising costs of feeding a family or worried parents scrambling to order presents well before Christmas to ensure Santa will have something to leave under the tree.

-Supply chain woes sparked by the pandemic were a recurring theme during recent contractor earnings calls.
+Supply chain issues sparked by the pandemic were a recurring theme during recent contractor earnings calls.
 One major defense firm after another pointed to the problems they faced, in some cases as an explanation for lower-than-expected sales.

-Supply chains problems can stem from a variety of issues, such as a lack of raw materials to make vital parts; bottlenecks when trying to transport finished items, like a shortage of shipping containers; backlogged ports without enough people to unload shipments; or a dearth of trucks available to drive them across the country.
+Supply chains problems can stem from a variety of issues, such as a lack of raw materials to make vital parts; bottlenecks when trying to transport finished items, like a shortage of shipping containers; backlogged ports without enough people to unload shipments; or a dearth of trucks available to drive items across the country.
 Financing challenges also dealt another blow to those small firms, AIA said.

 “Because end-use manufacturers rely on the vital components and products those [small and medium-sized aerospace and defense] companies produce, such as bolts, wiring, hoses and electronics, those losses in employees, revenue and products had serious ripple effects throughout the rest of the A&D industry,” Luddy said.

-Some firms have seen COVID-driven workforce problems contribute to supply chain issues.
-Before the vaccines, this was typically driven by the need to maintain social distancing and a workforce concerned about contracting the dangerous virus.
+Some firms have seen pandemic-driven workforce problems contribute to supply chain issues.
+Before the COVID-19 vaccines, this was typically driven by the need to maintain social distancing and a workforce concerned about contracting the dangerous virus.
 Now, controversies involving vaccine mandates are throwing a new curveball into companies’ efforts to remain fully staffed.

 Small companies with slimmer profit margins have found weathering supply chain upheavals particularly challenging, said ML Mackey, chair of the small business division for the National Defense Industrial Association and chief executive of the defense IT contractor Beacon Interactive Systems.

 “When something hits us, the waves are much harder,” Mackey said in a Nov.
 19 interview.
-“A big ship can handle the waves, but a canoe, it’s bobbled around.”
+“A big ship can handle the waves.
+But a canoe?
+It’s bobbled around.”

 But when those small businesses encounter turmoil — from workforce challenges or programming inconsistency from the Pentagon, which is relying on continuing resolutions until formal spending bills are passed — the upheaval throws a wrench in the broader supply chains they feed.